 Mitigation Number Mitigation Measure Implementation Responsibility Timing Monitoring Responsibility Timing VERIFICATION OF COMPLIA N OF COMPLIANCE Initials Date Remarks rock materials generated during grading shall be collected and hauled off-site.
 Cavities and excavations created upon removal of subsurface obstructions, such as existing buried utilities, shall be cleared of loose soil, shaped to provide access for backfilling and compaction equipment, and then backfilled with properly compacted fill.
 If unusual or adverse soil conditions or buried structures are encountered during grading that are not described within the Report of Geotechnical Investigation, Lido Honse Hotel - City Hall Site Rense Project, 3300 Nemport Boulevard, City of Nemport Beach, California, these conditions shall be brought to the immediate attention of the project geotechnical consultant for corrective recommendations. • Corrective Grading - Buildings.
-Existing dredge fill materials shall be overexcavated to a depth of at least four feet below the Imitials Date Remarks existing grades and these excavated materials shall be
+Existing dredge fill materials shall be overexcavated to a depth of at least four feet below the existing grades and these Imitials Date Remarks excavated materials shall be

-Mitigation Number Mitigation Measure Implementation Responsibility Timing Monitoring Responsibility Timing VERIFICATI Initials Dat N OF COMPLIANCE replaced as properly compacted fill placed at a minimum relative compaction of at least 92 percent as determined by American Society for Testing and Materials (ASTM) Test Method D 1557 and at 2 percent above optimum moisture content. • Corrective Grading - Exterior Parking, Driveway, and Hardscape Areas: In order to provide adequate support of proposed exterior improvements such as parking lots and driveways, and hardscape features such as patios, walkways, stairways and planter walls, the existing ground surfaces in these areas shall be overexcavated to a depth of at least two feet below the existing grades and shallow foundations.
+Mitigation Number Mitigation Measure Implementation Responsibility Timing Monitoring Responsibility Timing VERIFICATION OF COMPLIA N OF COMPLIANCE replaced as properly compacted fill placed at a minimum relative compaction of at least 92 percent as determined by American Society for Testing and Materials (ASTM) Test Method D 1557 and at 2 percent above optimum moisture content. • Corrective Grading - Exterior Parking, Driveway, and Hardscape Areas.
+In order to provide Initials Date Remarks Areas.
+In order to provide adequate support of proposed exterior improvements such as parking lots and driveways, and hardscape features such as patios, walkways, stairways and planter walls, the existing ground surfaces in these areas shall be overexcavated to a depth of at least two feet below the existing grades and shallow foundations.
 These excavated materials can then be replaced as properly compacted fill at a minimum relative compaction of at least 92 percent as determined by ASTM Test Method D 1557 at 2 percent above optimum moisture content.

-Mitigation Number Mitigation Measure Implementation Responsibility Timing Monitoring Responsibility Timing ION OF COMPLIANCE Initials Date Remarks Temporary Slope Stability During site grading, temporary laid back slopes up to approximately 4 to 5 feet in height are expected to be created during the construction of proposed low retaining walls.
+Mitigation Number Mitigation Measure Implementation Responsibility Timing Monitoring Responsibility Timing VERIFICATION OF COMPL N OF COMPLIANCE Initials Date Remarks Temporary Slope Stability During site grading, temporary laid back slopes up to approximately 4 to 5 feet in height are expected to be created during the construction of proposed low retaining walls.
 Temporary slopes to a maximum height of 4 feet may be cut vertically without shoring subject to verification of safety by the contractor.
 Deeper excavations shall be braced, shored or, for those portions of the sidewalls above a height of 4 feet, sloped back no steeper than 1:1 (horizontal to vertical).
 In addition, no surcharge loads shall be allowed within 10 feet from the top of the temporary slopes.
 All work associated with temporary slopes shall meet the minimal requirements as set forth by the California Division of Occupational Safety and Health (CAL/OSHA).
-Post Grading and Ground Improvement • Utility Trenches. - Utility Trenches. - Utility Trenches. - Utility Trenches.
-Soils above the groundwater level shall be laid back at a maximum slope ratio of 1.5:1, horizontal to vertical.
-In addition, surcharge loads shall Initials Date Remarks
+Post Grading and Ground Improvement • Utility Trenches. - Utility Trenches. - Utility Trenches. - Utility Trenches. - Utility Trenches.
+Initials Date Remarks addition, surcharge loads shall